neu-pdi/cs2100-public-resources/lecture-notes/l10-generics.md

 ## Variable argument lists

-You will not be required to write code using *args or **kwargs in this course, but you will need to be able to read documentation that uses it.

 Python allows us to have a function with an arbitrary number of arguments:
 ```python
 def print_args(*args: T) -> None: